-We find that mental health has been broadly dismissed within the Muslim community, and this dismissal may become even more highlighted within the Black-American Muslim community.
+We find that mental health has been broadly dismissed within the Muslim community, and this dismissal may become even more highlighted within the indigenous American Muslim community, particularly from the lower class to the mid-range middle class.
 While we acknowledge there is an effort by secularly trained Muslims within the field to raise awareness of mental health, this effort should be better supported by the masses and further provided spiritual backing from religious scholarship within our homelands.

 Facing difficult mental health and emotional challenges is not lost on our Prophets.
 The ninth year of the Prophet Muhammad's ﷺ advent has been documented as the year of bereavement or the year of sadness due to the intense sadness the Prophet ﷺ experienced in the loss of both his wife, Khadijah, and his uncle, Abu Taalib, that year and within a short span of each other.
 Mind you this was also at a time when a socio-economic boycott of the Muslims was occurring simultaneously.